Working with Parental Self-Blame with Cognitive and Emotion-Focused Techniques

 · Better quality of life

-Participants will receive step-by-step instruction and scripts to provide the tools and growing confidence to effectively implement the intervention with parents post-training.
+Participants will receive step-by-step instruction and scripts to grow the confidence to implement interventions with parents post-training.
 A video demonstration will also be included.

 No prior training required.
 Participation can be active or passive.
 This training meets criteria towards certification through the International Institute for EFFT.
 Videos may be included and therefore this training will not be recorded.